-When an exception is thrown, the normal execution of the code is interrupted and control is transferred to the nearest exception handler (try…catch), if it exists.
+When an exception is thrown, the execution of the normal code is interrupted and control is transferred to the nearest exception handler (try…catch), if it exists.

-That is, when an Exception occurs, it can,
+That is, when an Exception occurs, it can:

-• Be caught by a try-catch block
+- Be caught by a

-If not handled, the program stops 💥
+If it is not handled, the program stops 💥

 Throwing Exceptions